ksusonic/dota-camera-distance/README.md

 ## What systems are currently supported?

-Currently only Windows is supported.
-I do not have Mac, so if anyone wants to help me make the app crossplatform - PRs are welcome.
+Currently only **Windows** is supported.
+I do not have a Mac, so if anyone wants to help me make the app crossplatform - PRs are welcome.
 Currently, I am slowly researching how to make it work on Linux.

 ## How to build it?